9 Constructive Criticism Examples for Your Workplace

 Show the recipient that you have confidence in their ability to resolve the issue at hand.

 “I wanted to check in with you and see how things have been going.
 I know you’re typically one of my most productive team members, but lately it seems like you’ve been a bit disengaged and your numbers have dropped.
 What can I do to help you get back on track?
 I know what you’re capable of, and I’ve always been impressed with your work.
 Let’s schedule a meeting to go over your goals and responsibilities to make sure we are still on the same page.”
+(Check out this post on how to help your employees create goals.)

 This is supportive for a few reasons.
 First, you’re telling the employee that you’re confident in their abilities and recognizing that this lack of productivity is a change from the norm.
 Secondly, you’re telling the employee that you want to work together to uncover a solution and you’re willing to meet them halfway in order to keep them happy at work.